tinijs/tinijs/apps/tinijs.dev/content/ui-posts/301 - bootstrap/index.md

 Bootstrap-inspired theme family, homepage: <https://getbootstrap.com>

-This family may also be used as an alternative to these design systems.
-If an exact match is required, you can [create a new family that extends this family](/ui/folder-structure):
+This family may also be used as an alternative to these design systems (if an exact match is required, you can [create a new family that extends this family](/ui/folder-structure)):
 - [Ant](https://ant.design)
 - [Element Plus](https://element-plus.org/en-US)